svenberglund/revlookup/README.md

 ## Dependencies and Environment
 This program can run on a system with python 2.7\
+(The backwards compatiblity if a later python version is OS default has not yet been tested.)\
-It needs to be deployed together with bash script get_cert_cn.sh (wich is doen automatically with `.deb` installer).\
+It needs to be deployed together with bash script `get_cert_cn.sh` (which is done automatically with `.deb` installer).\
 It has been tested on various Debian based distros and it depends on `host` and `openssl` commands (what version are curently tested and verified are documented in the comments in the scripts).